 In both groups, I’d heard plenty about the “hot spots” created by unrecognized or poorly managed ADHD—issues with money, employment, household chores, clutter, sex, co-parenting, and video-game obsessions.
 How were these different from standard “couples troubles”?
 Unclear.

 And what about these other conversational threads—reports of daredevil driving, of unhealthy diets, poorly managed diabetes and hypertension.
-I was seeing evidence that the “personality problems” the partners described in their ADHD partner were much more than that.
+I was seeing evidence that the “personality problems” were much more than that.